AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 >[!CONTEXTUALHELP]
 >id="platform_dashboards_profiles_attributesqualityassessment"
 >title="Attributes quality assessment"
 >abstract="This widget shows the completeness and cardinality of all profiles according to their attributes.
-The data is accurate to the last processing date.
-Column descriptions are available in the documentation."
+Each row describes one attribute.
+The **Profiles** column provides the number of profiles that have this attribute and are filled with non-null values.
+The **Completeness** percentage is determined by the total number of profiles that have this attribute and are filled with non-null values divided by the total number of non-empty values in the profiles for that attribute. **Cardinality** provides the total number of unique non-null values of this attribute across all attributes."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/profiles.html#attributes-quality-assessment" text="Learn more from documentation"

 The [!UICONTROL Attribute quality assessment] widget shows the completeness and cardinality of all profiles according to their attributes.
 The data is accurate to the last processing date.
 This information is presented as a table with four columns where each row in the table represents a single attribute.